coder/coder/docs/cli/coder_server.md

 ```
       --access-url string                                 External URL to access your deployment.
 This must be accessible by all provisioned workspaces.
                                                           Consumes $CODER_ACCESS_URL
-      --api-rate-limit int                                Maximum number of requests per minute allowed to the API per user, or per IP address for unauthenticated users.
-Negative values mean no rate limit.
-Some API endpoints have separate strict rate limits regardless of this value to prevent denial-of-service or brute force attacks.
-                                                          Consumes $CODER_API_RATE_LIMIT (default 512)
       --cache-dir string                                  The directory to cache temporary files.
 If unspecified and $CACHE_DIRECTORY is set, it will be used for compatibility with systemd.
                                                           Consumes $CODER_CACHE_DIRECTORY (default "~/.cache/coder")
-      --dangerous-allow-path-app-sharing                  Allow workspace apps that are not served from subdomains to be shared.
-Path-based app sharing is DISABLED by default for security purposes.
-Path-based apps can make requests to the Coder API and pose a security risk when the workspace serves malicious JavaScript.
-Path-based apps can be disabled entirely with --disable-path-apps for further security.
-                                                          Consumes $CODER_DANGEROUS_ALLOW_PATH_APP_SHARING
-      --dangerous-allow-path-app-site-owner-access        Allow site-owners to access workspace apps from workspaces they do not own.
-Owners cannot access path-based apps they do not own by default.
-Path-based apps can make requests to the Coder API and pose a security risk when the workspace serves malicious JavaScript.
-Path-based apps can be disabled entirely with --disable-path-apps for further security.
-                                                          Consumes $CODER_DANGEROUS_ALLOW_PATH_APP_SITE_OWNER_ACCESS
-      --dangerous-disable-rate-limits                     Disables all rate limits.
-This is not recommended in production.
-                                                          Consumes $CODER_RATE_LIMIT_DISABLE_ALL
       --derp-config-path string                           Path to read a DERP mapping from.
 See: https://tailscale.com/kb/1118/custom-derp-servers/
                                                           Consumes $CODER_DERP_CONFIG_PATH
       --derp-config-url string                            URL to fetch a DERP mapping on startup.
 See: https://tailscale.com/kb/1118/custom-derp-servers/